Helicopter History Site

 The legendary Bell 206B JetRanger III is simply the most successful commercial helicopter ever built.
 Flying in every type of climate from the artic to the jungles, to the hottest deserts of the worlds.
 The 206 has accepted, accomplished more missions, has flown more hours and has set (and broken) more industry records than any other aircraft in the world.

-The Bell Model 206 was originally designed to meet the needs of the US Army LOH (Light Observation Helicopter) 1962 competition as the
+The Bell Model 206 was originally designed to meet the needs of the US Army LOH (Light Observation Helicopter) 1962 competition as the YOH-4

-Several variants were introduced to the civilian market including the standard Bell 206B3 five-seat model and the Bell 206L4 LongRanger, a stretched seven-seat version adding two rear-facing seats in between the front and rear seats.
-The two-engine Bell 206LT TwinRanger made its first flight in 1990.
+The civilian market saw the introduction of upgraded models such as the Bell 206B five-seat version and the Bell 206L LongRanger, a stretched seven-seat variant which added two rear-facing seats in between the front and rear seats.

 Functions: Utilily / Observation / Trainer / VIP